 The Addis Ababa Action Agenda created a new Financing for Development Forum under ECOSOC, which is held on an annual basis.
 The Forum is an intergovernmental process with universal participation mandated to discuss the follow-up and review of the financing for development outcomes and the means of implementation of the 2030 Agenda.
 The intergovernmentally agreed conclusions and recommendations of the FfD Forum also feed into the High-level Political Forum on Sustainable Development (HLPF).

 Every two years, ECOSOC brings UN Member States together in the Development Cooperation Forum to assess global trends in development cooperation and related commitments, and consider ways to accelerate progress.

 The Council also hosted the High-Level meeting of ECOSOC, held each spring with international trade and finance organizations, in part to strengthen partnerships and the sharing of knowledge around financing.
-Since 2016, the High-Level meetings have been included in the Financing for Development Forum, to address the follow-up and review of the Financing for Development outcomes and the means of implementation of the 2030 Agenda for Sustainable Development.
+Since 2016, the High-Level meetings have been included in the Financing for Development Forum.